 About This Guide

-This guide is designed for programmers who are using computer systems running the Tru64TM UNIX® (formerly DIGITAL UNIX) operating system and want to use realtime functions.
+This guide is designed for programmers who are using systems running Digital UNIX® and want to use realtime functions.
 Users may be writing new realtime applications or they may be porting existing realtime applications from other systems.